casimiri/udacitydataviz/README.md

 I have received feedbacks from three people and have taken corrective actions as explained below.

 ####Feedback1: To display percentage of survival instead of count
 I initially displayed the count of survivors for the three charts.
-But the count doesn't provive information with regards to the population.
-I have then changed the charts to display percentage of survivors.
+But the count doesn't provide relative information to the total number of people in a categary (gender, gender per Class).
+I have then changed the charts to display percentage of survivors in each category (gender, gender per Class, gender per number of Siblings/Spouses).
 Please visit initial charts from index-init.html.

 ####Feedback2: Add titles for axis and chart
 I initially didn't display human readable title for the axis.
 The default variable names were displayed.
 And each chart were missing a descriptive title.
 I have then added descriptive titles to the charts axis and to each chart itself.
 Please visit initial charts from index-init.html.